tinkerbell/tinkerbell-docs/docs/deploying-operating-systems/the-deployment.md

 Some Operating Systems may require a combination of the two above examples for deployment, however there are other Operating Systems that can also be deployed through the use of an installer.

-These typically will require an installer binary to exist:
+These typically will require an installer binary to exist, as well as:

-- It may require an action to write the installer binary to persistent storage for it to be ran
+- It may require an action to write the installer binary to persistent storage for it to be ran.
 - An action (docker container) may have all of the relevant files required to execute an installer.

 ### Debian example